Understanding and Treating Eczema: Natural Solutions for Relief, Healing and Long-Term Management

 Ceramide-containing if possible

-Application frequency: At minimum twice daily (after morning and evening bathing), but apply additional times throughout the day to any dry areas
+Application frequency: At minimum twice daily (after morning and evening bathing), but apply additional times throughout day to any dry areas.

 Products to Avoid